xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/decompiled_crc32.png){:class="img-responsive"}

-let's rename this routine to <b>crc32_checksum</b> and look for its cross references, result shows it is cross referenced two times in <b>sub_180001000</b>, if this routine is subsequently checked for further cross references, 6it shows <b>~165</b> references
+let's rename this routine to <b>crc32_checksum</b> and look for its cross references, result shows it is cross referenced two times in <b>sub_180001000</b>, if this routine is subsequently checked for further cross references, it shows <b>~165</b> references

 ![image](/assets/images/netwalker/decrypt_strings_xrefs.png){:class="img-responsive"}

 we can assume here that the routine <b>sub_180001000</b> being cross referenced <b>~165</b> times is possibly decrypting strings, I'll rename it to <b>decrypt_strings</b>

-now let's take a close look at <b>sub_180001490</b> routine which almost has all the Xrefs to <b>decrypt_strings</b>, following code shows it is taking two arguments v1, which is being used in all of its calls and a 4-byte hex value which seems to be CRC32 hash and retrun value is being stored to different offsets of an array
+now let's take a closer look at <b>sub_180001490</b> routine which almost has all the Xrefs to <b>decrypt_strings</b>, following code shows it is taking two arguments v1, which is being used in all of its calls and a 4-byte hex value which seems to be CRC32 hash and retrun value is being stored to different offsets of an array

 ![image](/assets/images/netwalker/resolve_Pis_initial_.png){:class="img-responsive"}